 How can you tell when the representation isn’t “good” or accurate, if it’s not your own lived experience?
 Google the book title and look at reviews from members of the community that the book seeks to represent.
 You’ll be able to tell pretty quickly whether something is “off” (or, at least, controversial).

-A real-life example: I wasn’t a huge fan of how The Rosie Project represented Asperger Syndrome.
-It’s not a terrible book, but I hate to think that anyone would consider it an accurate or realistic portrayal of life with Asperger’s.
-When I looked at the Amazon reviews section, it was clear that I’m not alone in my concerns, and many readers on the spectrum have taken issue with Simsion’s efforts.
-So, I started looking for books written by and about people with Asperger Syndrome, and found plenty of alternatives: there’s Look me In The Eye by John Elder Robison, The Curious Incident of the Dog in the Nighttime by Mark Haddon, and Julie Brown even wrote a book about writers on the spectrum.
+A real-life example: I wasn’t a huge fan of how The Rosie Project represented the lived experience of autism.
+It’s not a terrible book, but I hate to think that anyone would consider it an accurate or realistic portrayal an autistic person’s life.
+When I looked at the Amazon reviews section, it was clear that I’m not alone in my concerns, and many autistic readers have taken issue with Simsion’s efforts.
+So, I started looking for books written by and about people who live with autism, and found plenty of alternatives: there’s Look me In The Eye by John Elder Robison, and Julie Brown even wrote a book about autistic writers.
 I’m swimming in alternatives!

 If you feel really strongly about a book’s failings in this area, you can contact the publisher directly to let them know about the problem (but for the love of all that is holy, don’t contact the author directly on social media! that’s just asking for trouble…).
 The publisher might not be aware of problems in the work, unless they employ “sensitivity readers”, because most of their reviewers and editors are likely straight, white, able-bodied, and of relatively good socioeconomic standing.
 It sucks, but it’s the current state of play, and the more often that we campaign for better representation – in the fictional world and the real one – the closer we’ll get to it.

 Step Five: Set A Goal, Create A Checklist, And Stick To It